 You’ve gotta try this new riff on Chicken Parmesan.
 It’s Mussels Parmesan.
 It’s made by steaming mussels in a delicious tomato sauce and then topping them with lots of mozzarella and crunchy breadcrumbs.
-I just know you’re going to love this one.
-This post was written by me through an activation with HireInfluence on behalf of the Mussel Industry Council of Prince Edward Island.
-Although I received compensation for participating in the campaign, all thoughts and opinions are my own.
+This post was sponsored by the Mussel Industry Council of Prince Edward Island.

 Mussels are such a fun and versatile ingredient.
 I love using them in tasty fancy-seeming appetizers or as the star of a main course.
 Today’s recipe is a little bit of both.
 You can serve it on its own with crusty bread as an appetizer or you can put it on pasta for a main course.